The location where Ken McElroy was shot dead.

 Sensing that it was time to go, McElroy purchased a six-pack of beer and left the tavern with his wife.

 After jumping into his truck, he sat behind the wheel with a defiant smirk on his face.
-In an effort to show the townspeople that he wasn't afraid of them, he slowly put a cigarette up to his mouth.
+In an attempt to show the townspeople that he wasn't afraid, he slowly put a cigarette up to his mouth.

-This was his way of letting them know that he was leaving on his own terms.
+This was his way of letting everyone know that he was leaving on his own terms.

-However, he never got the chance to light it.
+However, he never got the chance to light the cigarette, as gunshots rang out when it touched his lips.

-Although more than 40 people witnessed the shooting in broad daylight, they all claimed that they didn't see who opened fire.
-Notably, none of the residents called for an ambulance either.
+Although more than 40 people witnessed the killing in broad daylight, they all claimed that they didn't see who had opened fire.
+Tellingly, none of the residents called for an ambulance either.

 Six law enforcement agencies took part in the investigation, which quickly stalled because everyone at the crime scene was adamant that they didn't see anything.

-McElroy's wife stated that she saw a man named Del Clement opening fire.
+McElroy's wife stated that one of the gunmen was a man named Del Clement.
 However, a state grand jury decided not to indict Clement because nobody could corroborate her story.

-In the end, the investigation went nowhere, as there wasn't enough evidence to charge anyone with the killing.
+In the end, the investigation went nowhere, as there wasn't enough evidence to charge anyone with the crime.

-The shooting of Ken McElroy remains unsolved to this day.
+Ken McElroy's murder remains unsolved to this day.

 The latitude and longitude coordinates for the tavern are: